yznpku/Spammerino/README.md

 The following features are in the plan.
 Keep an eye on the updates!

+* **Important message area**: Messages that you consider important (e.g. from channel host, verified users or your friends) will be displayed in a special reserved area to prevent them from being overwhelmed.
 * **Recommended message**: We will analyze on the fly what most people are talking about.
 See whether you want to say the same thing!
 * **Message archive**: Save some messages for later usage.
 * **Support other browsers other than Chrome**.